 imperative to understand that what propane smoker is and how it works.
 This is

-a specialized gas smoker powered through propane.
+a specialized gas smoker powered through a propane tank.
 Functionality or performance

 wise, it might just be like any other regular gas smoker, but you can expect

-from this one to reach much higher temperatures as compared to the regular
+from this one to reach a really high temperature as compared to the regular gas

 The cooked food quality is distinguishable from the other